MeeremansMarguerite/MSC-Differentiation-Quantification/README.md

 > First draft: 		02/12/2021 \
 > Latest adjustments:	24/05/2022

-This document contains the information needed to quantify adipogenic, chondrogenic and osteogenic differentiation of Mesenchymal Stromal Cells (MSCs). \
+This document contains the information needed to quantify adipogenic, chondrogenic and osteogenic differentiation of Mesenchymal Stem Cells (MSCs). \
 Read carefully before taking pictures and before doing the analysis. \
 The macro’s are severely adapted from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6410121/